Sellafield: Britain’s hidden nuclear waste hub

 This involves safely dismantling legacy nuclear facilities, such as old reactors and supporting structures.
 These are all contaminated with radioactive material and wastes that need careful management.

 It’s a very specialised job that must completely avoid the release of significant radioactivity to the surrounding area, so it is extremely resource-intensive and time-consuming.
-Some structures, like Calder Hall, must take hundreds of years to decommission.
+Some structures, like Calder Hall, will take hundreds of years to safely decommission.

 Here’s a summary of the decommissioning projects currently taking place at Sellafield: